virtualsquare/iothnamed/README.md

 * `auth accept`
-defines the address ranges allowed to use TCP queries e.g. only hosts in local (192.168.1.x and 10.0.10.x in the example above) are allowed to send TCP requestsr:
+defines the address ranges allowed to use TCP queries e.g. only hosts in local (192.168.1.x and 10.0.10.x in the example above) are allowed to send TCP requests:
 ```
           auth      accept local
 ```